Hanna Rosin

-Hanna Rosin /ˈhɑːnə/ (born 1970) is an Israeli-born American writer.
-She is the editorial director for audio for New York Magazine Formerly, she was the co-host of the NPR podcast Invisibilia with Alix Spiegel.
+Hanna Rosin /ˈhɑːnə/ (born 1970) is an American writer and podcaster.
+She is the host of Radio Atlantic and a Senior Editor at The Atlantic.
+Previously she was the editorial director for audio for New York Magazine Formerly, she was the co-host of the NPR podcast Invisibilia with Alix Spiegel.
 She was co-founder of DoubleX, the now closed women's site connected to the online magazine Slate, and the DoubleX (now The Waves) podcast.

 Rosin has written for The Atlantic, The Washington Post, The New Yorker, GQ, New York and The New Republic.
 She is the author of God's Harvard (2007) and The End of Men: And the Rise of Women (2012).

 Early life and education

-Rosin was born in Israel; she grew up in Queens, where her father was a taxi driver.
+Rosin was born in Israel and emigrated to the U.S. with her family in 1976, settling in the ethnically diverse neighborhood of Briarwood, Queens, where her father was a taxi driver.
 She is Jewish.
 She graduated from Stuyvesant High School in 1987, where she won a number of competitions on the debate team with her debate partner David Coleman.
-She attended Stanford University.
+She attended Stanford University and was married to former Atlas Obscura CEO David Plotz.